Business Bulletin: 20 June 2024

 Last year Alice Springs Carpenter Derryn Dean accessed the ABDP to help set up his own business Level Carpentry.
 The grant enabled Derryn to purchase tools, equipment, signage and a trailer.

-“Leaving a steady job to go into business on my own was scary but with the assistance of the Territory Government’s Small Business Champion I was able to get help with the ABDP grant and set up my own business.”
+“Leaving a steady job to go into business on my own was scary but with the assistance of the Territory Government’s small business champion I was able to get help with the ABDP grant and set up my own business.”

-Under the refreshed ABDP, businesses will be able to get guidance from the Small Business Champions team or a Program Partner to help with the development of their online GrantsNT application.
+Under the refreshed ABDP, businesses will be able to get guidance from the small business champions team or a program partner to help with the development of their online GrantsNT application.
 This support will assist in optimising their funding to take their enterprise to the next level.

 Mineral Title Act and Regulations Discussion paper released